OpenNTI/nti.docs.platform.enduser/guide/part3.rst

 that are taking the course for credit may see the assignment and interact with it.

+Grading Option
+^^^^^^^^^^^^^^^^

-Grading:   By enabling auto grading,  the assignment will be automatically graded according to the answers you’ve marked as correct.
+By enabling auto grading, the assignment will be automatically graded according to the answers you’ve marked as correct.
-You must have an `assignment
-value <#NextThoughtInstructorsGuide.xhtml#h.a51uaaja5k1y>`__  set in order to auto grade.
+You must have an assignment value set in order to auto grade.
+(See Step 2 regarding value.)

  |image92|

-How it works: Each question will share an equal amount of points counting toward the total value of the assignment.
-There isn’t partial credit.
-After the student submits his or her assignment, auto grading will automatically mark each question as correct or incorrect and display the student’s score based on number of correct answers and how much each question is worth.
+**How it works:** Each question will share an equal amount of points counting toward the total value of the assignment.
+(Although, NextThought can set up an assignment to grade with different point values per question.
+Please contact NextThought if you are interested.)
+After the student submits his or her assignment, each question will be marked as correct or incorrect and display the student’s score based on number of correct answers and how much each question is worth.
 The instructor will also be able to view the student’s score and answers.

-Please note, that if you have added a file upload or essay question type, auto grading will no longer be available to you since neither of these types can be automatically graded.

-Also note that all assignments will be “auto assessed” regardless if they are auto graded.
-Auto assessed means that each question upon submission will be marked with either “Correct” or “Incorrect.”
+.. warning:: Please note, that if you have added a file upload or essay question type, auto grading will no longer be available to you since neither of these types can be automatically graded.
+Also note that all assignments will be “auto-assessed” regardless if they are auto-graded.
+Auto-assessed means that each question upon submission will be marked with either “Correct” or “Incorrect.”

-If you plan to edit an assignment to autograde that wasn’t previously autograded, or if you plan to edit or delete the point value associated with an autograded assignment, please see “Editing Point Values and Autograde Option” within the section titled `Edit or Delete an Assignment <#NextThoughtInstructorsGuide.xhtml#h.nmoej0w35u2a>`__  for more details.
+If you plan to edit an assignment to autograde that wasn’t previously autograded, or if you plan to edit or delete the point value associated with an autograded assignment, please see “Editing Point Values and Autograde Option” within the section titled "Edit or Delete an Assignment" for more details.

+Randomize Ordering
+^^^^^^^^^^^^^^^^^^^^^

-Randomize Ordering: Selecting randomize will help ensure that each student have a unique quiz while still displaying each question and solution.
+Selecting randomize will help ensure that each student have a unique quiz while still displaying each question and solution.

  |image93|

-        Randomize Question Order:
+**Randomize Question Order:**

 Selecting this option will randomize the order in which the questions are presented to each student.

-        Randomize Answer Order:
+**Randomize Answer Order:**

 Selecting this option will randomize the order in which the answers are presented to each student.

+**Max Limit:**

-Max Limit: Setting a max limit of questions allows a designated amount of questions from a larger set of questions to be randomly selected and assigned to students.
+Setting a max limit of questions allows a designated amount of questions from a larger set of questions to be randomly selected and assigned to students.
 Students will only be able to see and interact with their unique set of questions.